-Keep in mind that this integration scheme relies on the Single Sign-On capabilities provided by an integrated type of authentication (both set in Bizagi and in SharePoint).
+Keep in mind that this integration scheme relies on the Single Sign-On capabilities provided by an integrated type of authentication (set in both Bizagi and SharePoint).

 And, in SharePoint you would similarly use Windows authentication.

-Therefore, make sure you schedule this step and execute it at non-working hours, and that you take the proper cautions.
+Therefore, make sure you schedule this step and execute it at non-working hours, and that you take the proper precautions.

-Once the prerequisites are met, installing Bizagi Web parts in your SharePoint is simply done by running an installer.
+Once the prerequisites are met, you can install Bizagi Web Parts in your SharePoint is simply done by running an installer.
 To do so, follow these steps:

-1. Download Bizagi Web parts for SharePoint, as an add-on installer from Bizagi SharePoint resources.
+1. Download Bizagi Web Parts for SharePoint, as an add-on installer.

 Make sure you choose the appropriate installer for your SharePoint version (2013 or 2010).